Chris3606/GoRogue/README.md

 # GoRogue
 Welcome to the homepage for GoRogue, the .NET Standard roguelike/2D game utility library!
-This library is compatible with both .NET Framework and .NET Core projects, and offers a number of features that may be useful in roguelike development, including features such as FOV, lighting, map generation utilities, and much more!
-See feature list below (which will be added soon).
+This library is compatible with both .NET Framework and .NET Core projects, and offers a number of features that may be useful in roguelike development, including coordinate/grid system utilities, random number generation interfaces, a robust effects system, unobtrusive and flexible algorithms for map generation, FOV, lighting/sense mapping, map generation, as well as various math/utility functions, data structures, and more features to come!
+See feature list below (coming soon) for details.
+Also see the roadmap for planned major features!

 ## Documentation
 A tutorial-style demo of GoRogue features is on the roadmap.
 Currently, the API documentation is hosted on GitHub pages [here](https://chris3606.github.io/GoRogue).
 The same documentation can be found in the docs folder in the root of the repository.

 ## Roadmap
 This library is still in development - there are a number of important features on the horizon!
 These include:
-- Pathfinding (Coming Soon)
+- Pathfinding
   - At least AStar pathing, as well as Dijkstra maps (commonly known as Goal Maps) will be provided soon!
 - Statistics Library
   - Utility classes to assist in dealing with interdependent character/monster statistics.
 - Demo Project/writeup
-- Map generation improvements (Coming soon)
+- Map generation improvements
   - More map generation algorithms (BSP Tree)
   - Possibly improve RandomRoomsMapGenerator - change room placement strategy to be more even, or replace with BSP tree.